2000030136/trackmate/README.md

 ]
 ```
-Now you are all set create template folder to add all ur static files i.e html,css etc. then create views for the html pages and add them in urls.py of <app-name> folder.
+Now you are all set create template folder to add all ur static files i.e html,css etc. then create views for the html pages and add them in urls.py of <app_name> folder.
 apply migrations and run server to see the output of yout code.